anishrana2001/Kubernetes/11 Deployment/lab.md

 ```

-### We can also edit the deployment yaml file also.
+### We can also edit the deployment yaml file, just change the nginx:1.16.1 to nginx:1.14.2
 ```
 kubectl edit deployments.apps nginx-deployment
 ```